Sorbitol

 Sorbitol (/ˈsɔː(r)bᵻtɒl/), less commonly known as glucitol (/ˈgluːsᵻtɒl/), is a sugar alcohol with a sweet taste which the human body metabolizes slowly.
 It can be obtained by reduction of glucose, which changes the converted aldehyde group (−CHO) to a primary alcohol group (−CH_{2}OH).
-Most sorbitol is made from potato starch, but it is also found in nature, for example in apples, pears, peaches, and prunes.
+Most sorbitol is made from potato starch, but it is also found in nature, such as in apples, other tree fruits, and berries.

 It is converted to fructose by sorbitol-6-phosphate 2-dehydrogenase.
 Sorbitol is an isomer of mannitol, another sugar alcohol; the two differ only in the orientation of the hydroxyl group on carbon2.
-While similar, the two sugar alcohols have very different sources in nature, melting points, and uses.
+While similar, the two sugar alcohols have different sources in nature, melting points, and uses.

 As an over-the-counter drug, sorbitol is used as a laxative to treat constipation.
+It provides about half the sweetness of table sugar.

 Synthesis

 Sorbitol may be synthesised via a glucose reduction reaction in which the converted aldehyde group is converted into a hydroxyl group.
 The reaction requires NADH and is catalyzed by aldose reductase.
 Glucose reduction is the first step of the polyol pathway of glucose metabolism, and is implicated in multiple diabetic complications.

 The mechanism involves a tyrosine residue in the active site of aldehyde reductase.
 The hydrogen atom on NADH is transferred to the electrophilic aldehyde carbon atom; electrons on the aldehyde carbon-oxygen double bond are transferred to the oxygen that abstracts the proton on tyrosine side chain to form the hydroxyl group.
 The role of aldehyde reductase tyrosine phenol group is to serve as a general acid to provide proton to the reduced aldehyde oxygen on glucose.

-Glucose reduction is not the major glucose metabolism pathway in a normal human body, where the glucose level is in the normal range.
-However, in diabetic patients whose blood glucose level is high, up to 1/3 of their glucose could go through the glucose reduction pathway.
-This will consume NADH and eventually leads to cell damage.